Jamesits/dropWPBT/README.md

 "DisableWpbtExecution"=dword:00000001
 ```

 How to set a registry key on the first boot before session manager starts is left as an exercise to the reader.
+(Hint: One possible method is to set this registry key in a WIM file using [BiscuitTin/Disable-WpbtExecution](https://github.com/BiscuitTin/Disable-WpbtExecution)).

 For more information, see [`sminit.c`](https://careers.microsoft.com/).

 #### From a 3rd-party Bootloader